National Institutes of Health

 Grant in 2021

-Albert Einstein College of Medicine is a research-intensive medical school located in the Bronx, New York.
-Established in 1953, it offers a variety of academic programs, including medical degrees and graduate programs in biomedical sciences, as well as advanced training in clinical and research disciplines.
-The college is committed to preparing a diverse group of students to become knowledgeable and compassionate physicians alongside innovative scientific investigators.
-Emphasizing medical research and education, Albert Einstein College of Medicine provides students with opportunities to engage in groundbreaking scientific work and collaborates with hospitals and research institutions to enhance healthcare and improve patient outcomes.
+Albert Einstein College of Medicine is a research-intensive medical school located in the Bronx, New York, established in 1953.
+The institution offers a variety of academic programs, including medical degrees and graduate programs in biomedical sciences, along with advanced training in clinical and research fields.
+Committed to fostering a diverse student body, the college emphasizes both medical education and groundbreaking scientific research.
+Through partnerships with hospitals and research institutions, Albert Einstein College of Medicine aims to advance healthcare and improve patient outcomes while preparing students to become compassionate physicians and innovative scientific investigators.

 SeLux Diagnostics